adobe/aepsdk-edge-android/Documentation/event-reference.md

 ### Edge request content (event processing)

 This event is a request to process and deliver an Experience event to Edge Network.
 This event is created when the `Edge.sendEvent(ExperienceEvent)` API is called.
 This event is captured by the Edge Network extension's event listener in the Event Hub for processing and sent to the Edge Network.

+If the required `xdm` key is not present in the event data payload, the event is not sent to Edge Network.

 #### Event Details<!-- omit in toc -->